 To gather accurate and timely traffic data, the Authority began installing traffic count stations at interchanges in 1996.
 The controllers currently utilize side-fired radar technology to continuously record traffic volume and speed data.
 The system enables the Authority to collect the data automatically.
-The existing count stations cover each ramp and the mainline from the Maine state line through Exit 109 in West Gardiner.
+The existing count stations cover each ramp and the mainline section from the Maine state line through Mile 103 in West Gardiner.

-In 2022 Turnpike started the process of evaluating and modernizing their existing traffic count stations.
+In 2022, the Authority started the process of evaluating and modernizing their existing traffic count stations, with plans to replace existing and add new count stations through 2024 along the entirety of the Turnpike.